circleci/circleci-docs/jekyll/_cci2/faq.md

 - Docker Layer Caching (DLC) is paid for with credits per usage, similar to compute credits.

+#### What constitutes an _Active User_
+{:.no_toc}

+An `active user` is any user who meets the following criteria:

+- Anyone triggering the use of compute resources on non-OSS projects.
+- Commits from users that trigger builds, including PR Merge commits.
+- Users who re-run workflows, either with SSH or the CircleCI web application.
+- Users who perform manual job approvals.

+**Note:** If your project is open-source you will **not** be considered an active user.

 #### What happens when I run out of credits?
 {:.no_toc}